garrandall/popular-music-data/tracks/2-reasons-trey-songz-t-i-.md

-I only came for the bitches and the drinks (Say What), bitches and the drinks  (Forreal) For the bitches, Ca-Came for the bitches and the drinks (Whooop), bitches and the drinks  (C'mon) (Baby Whatcha Came For) (Aahh) Baby get ya glass up (Get Ya Glass Up) I only came for the bitches and the drinks Baby get ya ass up (Aight Trey) (Get Ya Ass Up) that's what I came for
+I only came for the bitches and the drinks (Say What), bitches and the drinks  (Forreal) For the bitches, Ca-Came for the bitches and the drinks (Whooop), bitches and the drinks  (C'mon) (Baby Whatcha Came For) (Ah) Baby get ya glass up (Get Ya Glass Up) I only came for the bitches and the drinks Baby get ya ass up (Aight Trey) (Get Ya Ass Up) that's what I came for